web-platform-dx/web-features/docs/bcd-sync.md

 - a new key appears in BCD (e.g., via a [Collector](https://github.com/openwebdocs/mdn-bcd-collector PR).
 - The author of the BCD PR doesn't know or doesn't care which feature that key belongs to and does not tag it.
 - A few days later, that data is released by BCD.
-That triggers the next `@mdn/browser-compat-data` Dependabot upgrade PR.
+That triggers the next `@mdn/browser-compat-data` Dependabot upgrade PR in the web-features repository.
 After that PR merges, we run the "Update draft features" workflow, which makes the new keys to appear in the `features/draft` folder.
 - At this point, a web-features maintainer can assign the key to an existing feature or author a new feature.
 - A few days later, that data is released by web-features.
-When BCD upgrades `web-features`, it'll automatically apply tags to each feature according to the `compat_features` list.
+When BCD upgrades `web-features`, it'll automatically add/remove tags to/from each key according to the `compat_features` list.

 ## Circular changes